rembold-cs151-master/Section06/README.md

-# section_template
+# Section 06
-A template file for generating slides and content for a section meeting
+Materials for Section 06, concerning graphics and interactive graphics with mouse events.